 Cravings and alcohol withdrawal symptoms may intensify OCD symptoms, and vice versa.
 Specialized treatment for co-occurring OCD and alcoholism can help to manage symptoms of both disorders and enhance recovery.

-Treatment Options for Co-Occurring Disorders
+Treatment Options for Alcohol-Induced OCD and Co-Occurring Disorders

 Mayo Clinic reports that common treatments for OCD typically include therapies, such as Cognitive Behavioral Therapy (CBT), and medications.
 CBT helps people learn how to change thoughts and behaviors that may be negative or undesirable and shape them into more positive ones.
 Tools for managing stress are also introduced, practiced, and reinforced.